vieravfg/Python-Scrypts/README.md

 * In addition, the final script should both print the analysis to the terminal and export a text file with the results.

-## PyPoll
+### PyPoll

 * Help a small, rural town modernize its vote counting process.

-* The poll dataset is called [election_data.csv].
+* The poll dataset is called [election_data.csv](PyPoll/Resources/election_data.csv).
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
 The task is to create a Python script that analyzes the votes and calculates each of the following:

   * The total number of votes cast